ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 The first thing we will do is to get you set up with the data.

-You can find this data on the ourcoding club repo <a href="">here</a>*.
+### The data\* you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-topic-modelling-python" target="_blank">this repository</a>. __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__

-You should download it and save it in the same folder as your script, working directory or jupyter notebook you use to complete this tutorial.
+\* The original dataset was taken from https://data.world/crowdflower/sentiment-of-climate-change but we have modified it slightly, so for this tutorial you should use the version on our github.

-\* The orginial dataset was taken from https://data.world/crowdflower/sentiment-of-climate-change but we have modified it slightly, so for this tutorial you should use the version on our github.
+Import these packages next.
+You aren't going to be able to complete this tutorial without them.
+You are also going to need `nltk` but there is more to be said about that package, so you can import it later.
 ```python
 # packages to store and manipulate data
 import pandas as pd